netsir/hackathon-2021-spring/teams/15-Hashii/docs/project.md

 ### Technical difficulties encountered by the project and solutions

+Difficulty: How to set up a fair and reasonable decentralized revenue algorithm.

+##### solution:

-Through the value evaluation game system, auctioneers, pledge supporters, and purchasers are mutually restricted to help the works approach their reasonable prices.
+Through the value evaluation game system, the auctioneer, pledge supporter, and purchaser are mutually restricted, helping the work to approach its reasonable price, and finally achieving the success of the auction of the work.

 1) When the pledge supporters generally believe that the auctioned works of the auctioneer are of little value, even if the auction is successful, the commission will be very small, and most pledge supporters will not pledge support.
 The role of pledge supporter plays a role in value discovery.
 2) When the auctioneer sets the starting price too high, the buyer will basically not participate in the auction, so the probability of the transaction is low, which leads to the pledge supporters not to pledge support.
 For this work, there is a value deviation between the auctioneer and the pledge supporter, and the pledge supporter plays a role in value evaluation from the side.